cpsah/my-react/README.md

 ### Babel [Babel · The compiler for next generation JavaScript] (https://babeljs.io/)
   - It is a html like syntax
   - Babel comes along with parcel
+### Component
+  - Component composition : using component inside a component, nested components
 ### NOTE
 - anything geneerated by server should present in .gitignore and should not push to github
 - Transitive Dependencies